Low code platforms

 Best for process automation & workflow-heavy apps

+1Ranks the platform on the No Code to Pro Code software development spectrum.
+A low score indicates that application developers are required to use very little program code.
+A higher score indicates that more program code is needed.
 In general, the higher the score, the more flexibility and control developers have over the applications they build.
 For example, a completely No Code approach would score 0, whilst a solution written entirely in a programming language would score 10.

-The Software Development development spectrum
+The Software Development spectrum

 The software development spectrum ranges from no-code to pro-code, with low-code sitting in between.
 No-code platforms enable users to build applications through drag-and-drop interfaces without writing any code, making them ideal for simple business solutions.
 Low-code blends visual development with some coding, allowing for greater customisation and integration while still accelerating development.